-My favorite resources and suggestions to help you prepare for your next journey so all you have to do when you arrive is bask in the fantastic-ness of your well-deserved vacation.
+My favorite resources and suggestions to help you prepare for your next journey.

 1. Ask for recommendations

-Let’s begin with an easy one, something you may have already done when you selected your destination.
 Chances are, you know someone who’s been where you’re going.
-They’ve already figured out a few great places to eat, the attractions that are worth it, the tourist traps to avoid, and any off-the-beaten-path neighborhoods to check out (or steer clear of).
-First-hand advice can’t be beat, especially from people you know and like.
-Plus, people love to talk about their travels.
+They’ve already figured out a few great places to eat, the tourist traps to avoid, and any off-the-beaten-path neighborhoods to check out.
+First-hand advice can’t be beat, especially from people you know.
+People love to talk about their travels.
 So ask away.

 2. Make a (loose) plan

 One of the best parts about travel is the excitement of looking forward to it throughout the days, weeks - even months - beforehand.
 This is the perfect time to think about the experiences you want to have while you’re there.
-To articulate why you chose to venture to this amazing place.
 What activities would you like to try?
 What are the unmissable places you want to visit?
 Once you have a few ideas, do some research.
 This will help you figure out a rough plan for each day.
 If nothing else, you’ll know if you should turn left or right when you step outside of your hotel.
 Lonely Planet’s website, app, and guidebooks are great for this.
 I also like TripAdvisor for the reviews of course, but beyond that, it allows you to create a personalized trip and save places within it.
 You can even share the trip, collaborate with friends, and download it for offline use later.

 Don’t forget to think about currency and logistics.
 Figure out beforehand if you’ll use the ATM when you arrive and how you’ll plan to get around town.
 Don’t wait until you arrive at an unfamiliar airport after a long, overnight flight to discover the trains aren’t in service on Sundays or the ATMs don’t accept your bankcard.